jenkinsci/job-dsl-plugin/docs/Job-reference.md

 See the [Run Condition Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Run+Condition+Plugin) for details on the run conditions - note that not all run conditions supported by the Run Condition Plugin are supported here yet.

+The worstResult and bestResult for status can be any of the following strings:
+"SUCCESS", "UNSTABLE", "FAILURE",  "NOT_BUILT", or "ABORTED".
 The runner can be any one of "Fail", "Unstable", "RunUnstable", "Run", "DontRun".

 Examples: